 Tesla Under Scrutiny

-Tesla has been facing significant scrutiny in recent months over a series of car accident including two fatal incidents, one in California and another in Florida, involving its semi-autonomous Autopilot feature.
+Tesla has been facing significant scrutiny in recent months over a series of car accidents involving its semi-autonomous Autopilot feature, including two fatal incidents, one in California and another in Florida.
 However, so far, there have been no reported cases of batteries bursting into flames.
 Alistair Weaver, editor in chief of Edmunds.com, an automotive website, told CBS News that the video might mean that Tesla batteries may be less safe than thought.
 He said the issue might warrant more investigation.

-NTSB said as far as the Los Angeles incident is concerned, the fire, which may have been exacerbated by the vehicle’s battery, is the focus of the investigation, not the vehicle’s semiautonomous system.
+NTSB said as far as the Los Angeles incident is concerned, the fire, which the vehicle’s battery may have exacerbated, is the focus of the investigation, not the vehicle’s semiautonomous system.
 Our Los Angeles auto defect lawyers hope the NTSB conducts a thorough investigation and hears from other consumers who might have had similar experiences.